nicschumann/set/README.md

 Being able to bake these invariants into a drawing allows the user to make sound logical judgements about their form - a key ability when it comes to automated manufacturing, systems integration, and reasoning about form.

+##Geometric Formalism

+Instead of encoding points as locations, Set encodes points as ordered *n*-tuples of symbols, each of which varies over the Real numbers.
+The symbols in a point never change once the point is defined; their values may, as constraints are imposed and satisfied by the solver.

+Set uses a lightweight, inductive definition to introduce Geometry, as follows:

+	x : Symbol    y : Symbol   z : Symbol
+	------------------------------------- ( PointIntro )
+	         ( x y z ) : Geometry

+	    A : Geometry    B : Geometry
+	------------------------------------- ( RelationIntro )
+	        ( A, B ) : Geometry

+All more complicated geometric structures are encoded as relations between points.
+For examples, a line is a simple relation between points, a plane is a relation between lines, and a volume a relation between planes.
+Relations of greater depth than this have more than 3 dimensions;
+one might visualize a relation between volumes ( ie, a relation between relations between relations between relations between points ) as a transition function from the "A" volume into the "B" volume.
+NB, Set does not implement this representation.

 ##Using Set